ttu/json-flatfile-datastore/README.md

 // After addition: userNoId["id"] == "hello7"
 ```

+If collection is empty and the type of the id-field is number, then first id will be `0`.
+If type is string then first id will be `"0"`.

 #### Replace

 `ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter.
 Method will return true if item(s) found with the filter.